What Is an Icebreaker?

 When meeting participants do know each other or are participating in a regularly scheduled meeting, an icebreaker is still effective to warm up the conversation.
 In a mid-sized manufacturing company, participants in a department's scheduled weekly meetings took turns bringing an icebreaker to lead at the start of the meeting.
 These icebreakers did warm up the conversation and build employee interaction.
 They also helped participants to develop meeting leadership skills which made them more effective team leaders.

 3 Main Types of Ice Breakers

 Three main types of icebreakers are used in these meetings.
 The first type of icebreaker is just for fun.
 When participants know each other, laughter and conversation generated by the icebreaker, warm up the group.
 When participants are strangers, the ice is broken and participants learn something about each other.
 This ensures that introductions and initial conversations occur; these are key to make sure that participants enjoy and find value in the session.
 The following are examples of icebreakers you will want to use when fun and comfortable conversations are the goals.

-Example Ice Breakers
+Ice Breakers for Conversations

 The second type of icebreaker introduces or segues into the topic of the training session or meeting.
 It might also generate laughter and conversation, but its clear purpose is to open up the topic of the session.
 An example of this type of icebreaker is asking the group to identify the characteristics of their best team experience to introduce a session on team building.
 Here are additional formats that you can use.

-Example Ice Breakers
+Ice Breakers as a Segue